Exclusive: Trump invokes War of 1812 in testy call with Trudeau over tariffs

 When asked if the comment was received as a joke, one source on the call said: "To the degree one can ever take what is said as a joke.
 The impact on Canada and ultimately on workers in the US won't be a laughing matter."

-The White House and the National Security Council did not immediately return CNN requests for comment.
+The White House declined to comment and the National Security Council did not immediately return a CNN request for comment.

 During the Burning of Washington, on August 24, 1814, first lady Dolley Madison famously rescued a portrait of George Washington before fleeing the White House.